Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 This humble grinder is rock solid and gets the job done at a price point where it’s hard to find such quality ceramic burrs.
 The Skerton Pro has 12 grind settings that will get you just about any size of grind from French press to fine espresso and beyond—it can even grind fine enough for Turkish style.
 You’ll spend about two minutes cranking for 100 grams of espresso beans.
 The grounds are remarkably consistent.

-(And if you really want to splurge for a quality electric burr grinder at the most palatable price point, the Baratza Sette 270 is where the good ones begin.)
+(And if you really want to splurge for a quality electric burr grinder at the most palatable price point, check out our review of the Breville Smart Grinder Pro.)

 Scale for coffee beans